irina-nita/tock/doc/configurator/Configurator.md

 - `main.rs`: entry point of the configurator.
 It starts the TUI.
 - `lib.rs`: exposes the modules.
 - `menu.rs`: provides general (as in not for capsules) menus to be used in the configuration of Tock.
-- `state.rs`: has the functions that handle the internal state of the configurator.
+- `state.rs`: has the functions that handle the internal state of the configurator (details about its functions can be found [here](#staters-functions)).
 - The `capsule` module: contains the configuration menus and logic for each Tock capsule.
 - The `utils` module: contains different macros and items used for the TUI.